SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Class Implementations of Protocol Initializer Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A protocol initializer requirement can be implemented by a conforming class
+You can implement a protocol initializer requirement on a conforming class
 as either a designated initializer or a convenience initializer.
+In both cases,
+you must mark the initializer implementation with the ``required`` modifier:

+.. testcode:: initializers

+   -> class SomeClass: SomeProtocol {
+         required init(someParameter: Int) {
+            // initializer implementation goes here
+         }
+      }

 .. assertion:: protocolInitializerRequirementsCanBeImplementedAsDesignatedOrConvenience